 Its goals are simple.
-They are to
+They are these.

 - Bring together in fellowship men of high ethical ideals.